 Where the debtor has a sufficient jurisdictional nexus to Shenzhen, Shanghai or Xiamen and has its COMI in Hong Kong, a liquidator or provisional liquidator appointed in Hong Kong will have an advantage over liquidators or provisional liquidators appointed in other jurisdictions.
 In the context of Chinese group failures, this may lead to more winding-up petitions being presented in Hong Kong compared with the relevant offshore jurisdictions-a new direction that was signaled in the recent landmark Hong Kong court decision in Re Lamtex.
-As we explained in our recent Client Alert, in that case the Hong Kong Companies Court gave primacy to a winding-up petition in Hong Kong (where the company's COMI was located) over a provisional liquidation application in Bermuda where the company was incorporated.
+11 In that case the Hong Kong Companies Court gave primacy to a winding-up petition in Hong Kong (where the company's COMI was located) over a provisional liquidation application in Bermuda where the company was incorporated.